 Home| Founder| Articles| Consultations| About OSFA

-The Real Swastika
+The Real Meaning of Swastika

-The word 'swastika' comes from Sanskrit, the
+The word 'Swastik' comes from Sanskrit, the

 ancient Vedic language, and it means

 'conducive to well being.'
-It is derived

 from two Sanskrit words: 'su,' meaning